kysutrung/mudskipper_firmware/README.md

 # MUDSSKIPER FIRMWARE

-This is an open source firmware that manages the small applications you develop on the M5StickC Plus 2.
+This is an open source firmware that manages the small applications/programs you develop on the M5StickC Plus 2.

 There are some demo apps in default and you easily can remove, add or modify in source code the way you want.